-Finding a program
+Finding a Program

-Choosing a specialty
+Choosing a Specialty

-Regardless of which degree type you choose, all students pursuing an Associate’s degree in accounting will benefit from a solid foundation of basic accounting skills.
+Regardless of which degree type you choose, all students pursuing an associate’s degree in accounting will benefit from a solid foundation of basic accounting skills.
 With an understanding of cost accounting, financial statement analysis, taxation, and accounting technology, the student can determine what type of accounting best fits their career goals.
-Areas of study include: asset management, tax requirements, auditing, environmental accounting, international accounting, mergers and acquisitions, forensics and fraud examination, financial reporting, managerial accounting, risk management and strategic planning.
-A thorough understanding of the skills needed and responsibilities of each position will help in choosing the right accounting track.
+Areas of study include asset management, tax requirements, auditing, environmental accounting, international accounting, mergers and acquisitions, forensics and fraud examination, financial reporting, managerial accounting, risk management, and strategic planning.
+A thorough understanding of the skills needed and the responsibilities of each position will help in choosing the right accounting track.
 Because an Associate’s degree program is shorter than a Bachelor’s program, courses tend to focus on career-specific information, such as bookkeeping and payroll skills.

-Salary.com has compiled data for positions available for students who receive an Associate’s degree in accounting.
-Factors such as company size, geographic location, demand and skill level affect salary.
-However, median annual salaries for entry-level accounting positions are:
+The Bureau of Labor Statistics has compiled data for positions available for students who receive an associate’s degree in accounting.
+Factors such as company size, geographic location, demand, and skill level affect salary.
+The industry in which an accounting associate works also affects salary.
+The median annual salaries for entry-level accounting positions, by industry, are:

 Many organizations encourage staff members to obtain additional training through employee scholarship programs.
 By taking advantage of these academic opportunities, advanced career levels can be achieved without additional expense to the employee.

-By developing the proper accounting, communication and technological skills needed for today’s complex business models, college graduates will find endless opportunities in accounting.
-With so many methods of obtaining degrees on-campus and online, you can get an Associate’s degree in accounting, and change your salary, your career, and your life in a relatively short time.
+By developing the proper accounting, communication, and technological skills needed for today’s complex business models, college graduates will find endless opportunities in accounting.
+With so many methods of obtaining degrees on-campus and online, you can get an associate’s degree in accounting, and change your salary, your career, and your life in a relatively short time.